pkini2002/SJF-Scheduling-Demo-Using-CloudSim/README.md

 the loads between the virtual machines and use the best algorithm to execute the tasks with taking into consideration maximizing the resource utilization and reducing the completion time.

+This project aims to implement the improved shortest job first scheduling algorithm in cloud computing.
+The already existing shortest job first (SJF) algorithm doesn’t utilize resources efficiently and has higher makespan and lower response time.
+In a scheduling algorithm, the most important parameters to be considered are makespan and response time.
+Therefore, we have implemented the improved SJF algorithm which maximizes the resource usage and efficiency, as well as minimize the completion time of the last task (Makespan) and the average response time.

 ## Software Requirements